butter-bot-machines/skylark/docs/configuration.spec.md

       temperature: 0.5
       max_tokens: 1000
 tools:
+  currentdatetime: {}  # Builtin tool, no config needed
   web_search:
     env:
       API_KEY: websearch-KEY
       TIMEOUT: 30
-  summarize:
-    env:
-      API_KEY: summarize-KEY
 ```

 **Execution Flow**
+1. During initialization:
+    * Skai extracts and compiles builtin tools to .skai/tools/
+    * Skai compiles any custom tools in .skai/tools/
+2. For each tool:
-1. Skai interrogates tools via --usage to determine runtime dependencies (schema and env).
+    * Skai interrogates tools via --usage to determine runtime dependencies (schema and env).
-2. Skai verifies tool health using the --health command before execution.
+    * Skai verifies tool health using the --health command before execution.
-3. Skai retrieves configured environment variables from config.yaml.
+    * Skai retrieves configured environment variables from config.yaml.
-4. If required variables are missing, Skai attempts to resolve them dynamically using defaults specified in the tool’s --usage.
+    * If required variables are missing, Skai attempts to resolve them dynamically using defaults specified in the tool's --usage.
 Warnings are issued for unresolved variables.
-5. Skai invokes tools with their resolved environments and passes results back to the invoking assistant or workflow.
+3. Skai invokes tools with their resolved environments and passes results back to the invoking assistant or workflow.